A Thursday afternoon fire call included firefighters saving a man and helping him down from the second floor of a building.

 Providing assistance at the scene were the North Wildwood Fire Department, the Wildwood Crest Volunteer Fire Department, The Rio Grande Fire Company, Wildwood Crest EMS, and the Middle Township Ambulance Corps.
 Stone Harbor Volunteer Fire Company #1 provided backup assistance on the island during the fire.

-NJ 'perv' teachers, coaches busted in the past year through 2022
+NJ 'perv' teachers, coaches busted in two-year span

-There have been a number of educators, coaches and private teachers facing criminal charges for sexual offenses around New Jersey this past year.
+There were a number of educators, coaches and private teachers facing criminal charges for sexual offenses around New Jersey, arrested between 2022 and 2023.

 NJ teachers and educators caught in sex crime busts

-Over the past few years, state lawmakers have taken on the challenge of dealing with accused child predators among the ranks of teachers and educators.
+Over the past several years, state lawmakers have dealt with accused child predators among ranks of teachers and educators.

 More From WPG Talk Radio 95.5 FM